Meet The Mas Uda Dancers...

 Magda has put dancing on hold to return to college.

 Mira added dancing to her life in 2010 and loves learning about the music, technique, choreography, costuming, culture, and spirit of belly dancing.
-Dancing with her Mas Uda sisters and the rest of the dance community is one of life's great pleasures!
-Mira has been experimenting with solo work and enjoys continually challenging herself to grow as a dancer.
+Mira has moved on to solo work and enjoys continually challenging herself to grow as a dancer.

 Mirabai danced with Mas Uda until 1991.
 See her website for more info on this former troupe member. http://www.raks_mirabai.fastmail.fm/